7 Ways to Make the WES Credential Evaluation Process Work for You

 4. Consider why you are evaluating your credentials, whether for a job, school, licensing, or multiple reasons.

 You must decide why you need a credential evaluation.
 For example, you may need one as part of a school application, or perhaps a job offer is contingent upon your providing the employer with a credential evaluation.
 For migrating professionals who are not planning to go back to school immediately or who will need additional U.S. licenses to work in their chosen field, an evaluation can also be very useful, opening the door to job opportunities.

 Be sure to let prospective employers know you have a credential evaluation; it is particularly important to include this information on your résumé.

 As simple as it sounds, this is an important step.
-The credential evaluation service requires that you complete a form that authorizes the release of your academic records to the service.
+You may need to complete a form that authorizes the release of your academic records to the credential evaluation service.
 However, you will also need to complete forms that your institution requires.
 It is better to complete both types of forms at once so that all your documentation is kept together.

 WES will most likely send you an email to confirm receipt of your application form and to update you as your documents come in.
 However, you should personally monitor your WES application’s progress via My Account, as well as the academic records you requested from your institution.
 Admission and transcript offices deal with hundreds of requests.
 Make sure your request is getting attention by duly confirming when your documents are received, and by monitoring the progress until your documents are sent to WES.
 If your courier or postal service offers tracking, be sure to use it so you can have proof of delivery.

 Your WES evaluation will indicate the value you bring to the position.
 Your previous professional experience translates into less supervision or costly training, for example.
-You may be unfamiliar with nuances of the profession as it is practiced in the U.S., but you will have an overall grasp.
+You may be unfamiliar with nuances of the profession in the United States, but you will have an overall grasp.